kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

   * Possible errors on the client side.
   * Possible errors on the server side.
 * Define a table/list of numeric error codes for each of the main cases:
-  * If the error code is related to a subcommand (as diff), we might have a return code that is defined as "error on the external subcommand" (like 128) and sum with the exit code from the external command (so a 130 exit code means 128 + exit code of '2' from the external subcommand/plugin)
+  * If the error code is related to a subcommand (as diff), we might have a return code that is defined as "error on the external subcommand" (like 128) and sum with the exit code from the external command (so a 130 exit code means 128 + exit code of '2' from the external subcommand/plugin).
+The code MUST VERIFY if the sum is not bigger than 255 and if it is correct the value instead of leaving this for a panic.
 * Implement a common way so commands can delegate the exit code normalization to a different function

 ### User Stories (Optional)